 You can use the Legend option in SwiftKanban to highlight cards based on the selected attribute’s values.
-The Legend highlights the cards of the selected Attribute’s Values and helps you analyze how many cards of the selection are on the board.
+The Legend highlights the cards of the selected Attribute’s Values and helps you analyze how many cards of the selection area are on the board.

-Click the Legend tab under Preferences option on the top menu bar, select the required card attribute and then select its values.
+Click the Legend tab under the Preferences option on the top menu bar, select the required card attribute and then select its values.
 The cards of the selected values are highlighted on the board.

-You can also select the color in which the value would be highlighted by double-clicking the small color box beside the Attribute’s value and selecting your choice of color through color pallet as shown below.
+You can also select the color in which the value would be highlighted by double-clicking the small color box beside the Attribute’s value and selecting your choice of color through the color pallet as shown below.
 Moreover, you can also view the existing color applied to the attribute value and the new color that you have selected.

 To, apply the chosen color to the attribute value, click Save.

 To remove the highlight or rollback to original colors, click CLEAR.